Common carriers laws let consumers know the full cost of flying

 These are examples of how the DOT has failed to ensure common carriers non-discrimination:

 DOT has not promulgated regulations enforcing the Airline Deregulation Act’s non-discrimination requirements, including to ensure that individuals with disabilities are able to access air travel without undue burden.
-DOT has not implemented systems to assist the blind in using airport kiosks and only after an almost four-year delay DOT finally started requiring airlines to report on damage to wheelchairs and mobility devices.
+DOT has not implemented systems to assist the blind in using airport kiosks and only after an almost four-year delay DOT only just this year started requiring airlines to report on damage to wheelchairs and mobility devices.

 Duty of care